AdamEbrahim/Smart-Stock-Trader/README.md

 ## Installation
 Follow the below instructions to install the necessary requirements to run the program.
-Unless using a Raspberry Pi with an LED strip and PIR Sensor it is recommended to create a venv inside the overall directory and to download all pip dependencies in the venv.
+It is recommended to create a venv inside the overall directory and to download all pip dependencies in the venv.

 1. Whisper requires the command-line tool ffmpeg to be installed on your system, which is available from most package managers: